nautobot/nautobot/docs/index.md

 * **Data circuits** - Long-haul communications circuits and providers
 * **Secrets** - Encrypted storage of sensitive credentials

+# What NetBox Isn't

+While NetBox strives to cover many areas of network management, the scope of its feature set is necessarily limited.
+This ensures that development focuses on core functionality and that scope creep is reasonably contained.
+To that end, it might help to provide some examples of functionality that NetBox **does not** provide:

+* Network monitoring
+* DNS server
+* RADIUS server
+* Configuration management
+* Facilities management

+That said, NetBox _can_ be used to great effect in populating external tools with the data they need to perform these functions.

+# Design Philosophy

-It was designed with the following tenets foremost in mind.
+NetBox was designed with the following tenets foremost in mind.

 ## Replicate the Real World